lucky-uses-AI/Compendi/README.md

 ## 🚀 Installation

 1. Download the .md file or copy the content of `compendi_v1.0.1.md`.
-2. Paste the file into your project's folder or the text in your AI's "Custom Instructions" as text.
+2. Paste the file into your project's folder or the contents in your AI's "Custom Instructions" as text.
 3. That's it.
 The Architect is now active.

 ## ⚡ The Protocols